Template Inheritance and Reusability

 You can use as many levels of inheritance as needed.
 One common way of using layout inheritance is the following three-level approach:

 2. Create a layout-SECTIONNAME.latte template for each section of your site.
-For example, layout-news.latte, layout-blog.latte etc. These templates all extend layout.latte and include section-specific styles/design.
+For example, layout-news.latte, layout-blog.latte, etc. All these templates extend layout.latte and include styles & design specific to each section.

-3. Create individual templates for each type of page, such as a news article or blog entry.
+3. Create individual templates for each type of page, such as a news article or blog post.
 These templates extend the appropriate section template.

 Dynamic Layout Inheritance